SydneyHammer/Wireguard-Profile-Selector/README.md

 1. Clone this repository.
 2. Make sure you have installed `fzf`.
-3. Run `wg-select.sh` to start the profile selection process.
+3. Run `wg-select` to start the profile selection process.

 ``` ```